Vietnam.vn - Nền tảng quảng bá Việt Nam

 The British Museum, a popular tourist attraction in London, fired an employee in late August after discovering several pieces of gold and gemstone jewelry dating from the 15th century BC to the 19th century had been stolen.

-Late on August 25, it was announced that the museum's deputy director, Jonathan Williams, had voluntarily stepped aside from some of his current duties, pending the completion of an independent review of the suspected thefts.
+Late on August 25, it was announced that the museum's deputy director, Jonathan Williams, had voluntarily stepped down from some of his current duties, pending the completion of an independent review of the suspected thefts.

-Professor Dan Hicks, a world archaeologist at the Pitt Rivers Museum of Oxford University (UK), said that the failure to investigate raised questions for the entire senior leadership team and trustees of the museum.
+Professor Dan Hicks, a world archaeologist at the Pitt Rivers Museum of Oxford University (UK), said that the failure to investigate raises questions for the entire senior leadership team and trustees of the museum.

 Source